 At our latest meeting it was rather quiet at 20:00 hours as flu and the weather prevented several from attending, which is rather strange as usually these guys are wildly raving on any bug or wild microbe in their lives.
 Anyway, attendees Chris, Rodrigo and Erik were shortly thereafter joined by Kiko, Sascha and Janneke.
 Quite an intimate setting as to say.

-We started of by discussing out latest brewing adventures and upcoming plans.
+We started off by discussing out latest brewing adventures and upcoming plans.
 A few items to look forward to:

 Erik’s Meconium Stout for his son Olivier was brought up with a FG of 1.050 we hope to get a sample in a few years for expert judgement

-Sascha is planning his brews for the Festival Carnival Brettanomyces as he will be hosting a venue there and plans to brew a Lichtenheimer which is best enjoyed fresh
+Sascha is planning his brews for the Festival Carnival Brettanomyces as he will be hosting a venue there and plans to brew a Lichtenhainer which is best enjoyed fresh.

 Janneke told us she has decided to stop with her tapnights at the Vondelbunker as even though she enjoys it thoroughly, she just couldn’t combine it anymore with her, and I quote: “work and other fun activities such as laundry at home”